Jarongo254/ACN/README.md

         - given a graph, we consider nodes of k largest degrees(1, 2, 3...k highest degrees)e.g. {4, 3, 3, 3, 3, 2, 2, 2}; the 3 largest degrees would be the first 3 node degrees 4, 3, 3
         - How many edges the nodes collectively demand = 4 + 3 + 3 = 10 i.e. $\sum_{i=1}^k d_i$
         - Can this requirement be satisfied by the available connections: connections between the nodes themselves( $k(k-1)$ ) + connections to other remaining nodes( $\sum_{i=k+1}^n min(d_i,k)$ )
- * The two theorems have some similarities in that Havel Hakimi checks that the condition holds for a node degree at a time but for all node degrees, and Erdos Galai checks the condition for k largest node degrees at a time, and has to hold for every k from 1 to the numrber of elements in the degreesequence/total number of nodes
+ * The two theorems have some similarities in that Havel Hakimi checks that the condition holds for a node degree at a time but for all node degrees, and Erdos Galai checks the condition for k largest node degrees at a time, and has to hold for every k from 1 to the numrber of elements in the degree sequence/total number of nodes

 **Isomorphic graphs** have the same degree sequence but not every graph with same degree sequence are isomorphic; same case for degree distribution